 As mentioned, Microsoft Teams is accessible from anywhere and from any desktop or mobile device (on iOS or Android).

-Users can continue their conversations on-the-go (either through voice, text, or video) through a handy mobile app that offers immediate access to all your files and chat messages.
+Users can continue their conversations on the go (either through voice, text, or video) through a handy mobile app that offers immediate access to all your files and chat messages.
 Of course, with its functions for high accessibility, Teams is also built with the highest cybersecurity standards possible – maintaining your digital safety while on the move.

 When collaborating with others, private and public settings among teams are also customisable; ensuring projects and conversations are only accessed by those authorised.

 On top of file security, Teams provides a variety of other security controls – including retention policies, eDiscovery, data-loss prevention, and more.
-Their tools also meet the compliance standards set by HIPAA BAA, ISO 27018, ISO 27001, and SSAE 16 SOC 1 and 2 report.
+Their tools also meet the compliance standards set by HIPAA BAA, ISO 27018, ISO 27001, and SSAE 16 SOC 1 and 2 reports.

 Microsoft Teams is now a standard tool of Office 365, and thus has your common, everyday applications – these including Word, PowerPoint, Excel, SharePoint, OneNote, and Outlook – fully integrated into its platform.

-The platform offers additional functions to speed up other common work processes – these including a search function that quickly finds relevant data from past files or conversations, and automated invitations to all members of a team when scheduling virtual meetings.
+The platform offers additional functions to speed up other common work processes – these include a search function that quickly finds relevant data from past files or conversations, and automated invitations to all members of a team when scheduling virtual meetings.

 Users are also provided with “slash commands” to perform quick actions within the app, making everyday tasks or functions quick and easy to activate.
 These are short phrases preceded by a forward slash (/), and are used for simple activities; such as setting one’s status to “Away” (using the “/away” command), viewing your unread activity (using the “/unread” command), and joining a new team (using the “/join” command).